 Quality Technical Programs and Services

-GNTC will offer a comprehensive range of quality, high-demand associate of applied science degree, technical diploma, and technical certificate of credit programs to prepare students for careers.
-The college will provide leadership in three technical areas: the college will be recognized as the premiere manufacturing/industrial training center in Georgia, and the leading medical/healthcare and business/information technology training source in Northwest Georgia.
+GNTC will offer a comprehensive range of quality, high-demand associate degree nursing, associate of applied science degree, technical diploma, and technical certificate of credit programs to prepare students for careers.
+The college will be recognized as the premiere training center in Northwest Georgia for industrial technologies, healthcare technologies, business technologies, and public service technologies.

 Instruction and all other activities at GNTC are student centered.
 GNTC faculty will provide instruction that enables students to become proficient professionals in their chosen fields of study.
 Faculty will be highly qualified and will be real-world professionals who will help students to bridge the gap between classroom instruction and real-world applications.

 A collaborative relationship among high schools, GNTC, and other colleges will provide students with opportunities to make seamless educational transitions.
 GNTC will place emphasis on dual enrollment of high school students in technical programs and on distance education to make instruction more accessible.